Skip to main content

 Cost & Scholarships

-Thanks to a generous gift, we are offering a reduced registration of just $350 for this first year of the conference (registration includes most meals).
-We also offer a limited number of $100 discounts for K-12 educators.
-Finally, we have a few need-based full scholarships available.
-To inquire about an educator discount or a need-based full scholarship, email wcwc@grace.edu.
+Thanks to a generous gift, we are offering a reduced registration of just $425 for our second year of the conference (registration includes most meals).
+We have a few need-based full scholarships available and discounts for Grace College faculty and students.
+To inquire about a need-based full scholarship, email wcwc@grace.edu.

 Why Choose Winona Christian Writers Conference?

 WCWC is committed to providing a world-class conference experience at an affordable price.
-When registering for the conference, you will select one of our four workshop tracks: Poetry, Fiction, Nonfiction, and Writing for Young Readers.
+When registering for the conference, you will select one of our six workshop tracks: Poetry, Fiction, Generating Sonnets, Nonfiction/Memoir, Writing for Young Adults, and Writing for Children.
 (Seats for each track are strictly limited, ensuring a more personal experience.)
 During the conference, you will also receive a 15-minute manuscript consultation with one of our faculty or guest writers.
-Most meals (including our keynote banquet featuring Jessica Hooten Wilson) are included in the registration fee, as are activities such as a nature walk and tour of the Billy Sunday Home.
+Most meals (including our keynote banquet featuring Karen Swallow Prior) are included in the registration fee, as are activities such as a nature walk and tour of the Billy Sunday Home.

 Travel & Accommodations